-Every July, I spend four days in New York with the best of the best in the thriller game.
-Last year was my fifth Thrillerfest conference, and once again, it was illuminating, informative, and inspirational.
-The hardest decision to make during those action packed days is what sessions to take when all the options are equally compelling.
+Every year, I spend four days in New York with the best of the best in the thriller game.
+This year was my eighth Thrillerfest conference, and once again, it was illuminating, informative, and inspirational.
+The hardest decision to make during those action-packed days is what sessions to take when all the options are equally compelling.